ShifuML/shifu-spark/shifu-spark-eval/README.md

        1. Build your project with maven.

-       2. Run src/main/bash/package-shifu.sh in shifu spark eval project root dir(shifu-spark-eval/).
+       2. Run package-shifu.sh in shifu spark eval project root dir(shifu-spark-eval/).

        3. Decompress the package or put the shifu-spark-eval jar file into SHIFU_HOME/lib in your hadoop client machine.